Tom DeSanto: Career

-Work

-Apt Pupil

 During his first years in the film industry, Tom met and befriended Bryan Singer, who got Tom a production position with his company, Bad Hat Harry, working on his movie Apt Pupil, followed by a partnered attempt to revive Battlestar Galactica.

 X-Men & X2

 Later, Singer would co-write the movie X-Men with DeSanto and a few others before signing on as director, using most of DeSanto's original story.
 DeSanto is credited for the screen story, as an executive producer, and for a short cameo role as the police officer on Ellis Island who is squashed by Toad.

-Tom also worked as an executive producer on X2: X-Men United.
+DeSanto then become part of the creative team and an executive producer for X2: X-Men United, including the continuation of the Phoenix story line which DeSanto set up in the first film.